OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 function _mint();

-The mint function , this where all the tokens are been generated.
+The mint function, this where all the tokens are been generated.
-It takes in address account, uint256 amount it's internal (can only be called by this contract and other derived contracts) . its first checks that the account is not address zero(because if tokens are minted to this address "address zero" is cant be gotten again) , increases totalsupply , increase the account balance by calling _balances and lastly emit an event called Transfer().
+It takes in address account, uint256 amount it's internal (can only be called by this contract and other derived contracts) . its first checks that the account is not address zero(because if tokens are minted to this address "address zero" is cant be gotten again), increases total supply, increases the account balance by calling _balances and lastly emits an event called Transfer().

 ```solidity
    function mint(uint256 amount) public onlyOwner returns (bool) {